 Vishwa Hindu Parishad (VHP) puts foundation stone on land adjacent to the disputed mosque.

-Vishwa Hindu Parishad (VHP) activist try to demolish the Mosques and as a result they partially damage the mosques.
+Vishwa Hindu Parishad (VHP) activist tries to demolish the Mosques and as a result, they partially damage the mosques.
 The contemporary Prime Minister of India Chandra Shekhar tries to arbitrate the dispute through negotiation but failed.

 This year witnesses nationwide communal riots which claimed more than 2,000 lives when the disputed mosque is razed by Hindu activist in support of VHP, Shiv Sena and BJP.